GeoT: A Geometry-aware Transformer for Reliable Molecular Property Prediction and Chemically Interpretable Representation Learning: Abstract

-Message passing neural network (MPNN) \cite{gilmer2017neural} is one of the most widely used frameworks for graph neural networks (GNNs) in recent days.
-In these kinds of works, a molecule is described as a graph, and its atoms are represented as discrete nodes scattered in Euclidean space.
-These models do not consider any bond type information.
-Instead, they construct edges between all node pairs located within the fixed cutoff distance from each other.
-Then, the message passing layers do a graph convolution with each atom and its local substructures (messages) which are controlled by radial basis filters.
-Many atomistic models \cite{schutt2017schnet, gilmer2017neural, unke2019physnet, klicpera_dimenetpp_2020} based on MPNN showed competitive performances in various QM tasks.
+It is common to regard a molecule as a graph in which the atoms are nodes and the edges are bonds in a message passing neural network (MPNN) \cite{gilmer2017neural}.
+SchNet \cite{schutt2017schnet}, PhysNet \cite{unke2019physnet} and several other MPNNs constructed the localized messages those are centered on atoms by applying continuous filters based on interatomic distances.
+More recent networks such as DimeNet \cite{klicpera2020directional}, DimeNet++ \cite{klicpera_dimenetpp_2020}, and GemNet \cite{gasteiger2021gemnet} explicitly incorporate angle computation to represent molecular conformations.
+However, these previous models use a cutoff distance, which restricts the receptive field of atom-based convolutions, resulting in computationally intensive operations.

-Although promising performances on existing MPNNs, there are several fundamental limitations in the localized view.
-In theory, every atom pair in a molecule has their own interaction defined by their charges and distance.
-In other words, atom-atom interactions exist over a broad range in the molecule.
-Therefore, all atom-atom interactions should be considered properly in molecular property prediction models regardless of their distances.
-However, the localized convolutions of MPNN have conflict with this conformational behavior of molecules, since MPNN with a finite cutoff value assumes that messages are transferred within a restricted region.
-It means that MPNN cannot identify any interatomic relationship between atom pairs located outside the cutoff distance from each other.
-Consequently, MPNNs fail to capture long-range interatomic relationships, which is not a desired property of molecular representation.
+An MPNN's localized view has inherent limitations.
+From a chemical point of view, all atom-atom pairs should be considered as essential components in molecular property prediction models, regardless of their interatomic distances.
+However, the localized convolutions of MPNN conflict with the conformational behavior of molecules, since MPNN with a finite cutoff value assumes that messages are transferred within a restricted region.
+The use of a fixed cutoff distance fails to capture long-range interatomic relationships, in which the actual interactions between all the pairs of atoms in a molecule are determined by charge and distance.

-Furthermore, the MPNN models are vulnerable to over-smoothing problem \cite{li2018deeper}, which is caused by inherent Laplacian-smoothing effects of message passing.
-The atom features cannot be distinguished from each other, because the message-passing updates an atom feature by mixing its neighbors in every step.
-Recent studies \cite{li2018deeper, chen2020measuring, huang2020tackling} reported that the over-smoothing restricts the performance of deep GNNs in various tasks including molecular dataset.

-To address the above issues, we developed a novel geometry-aware Transformer (GeoT) consisting of softmax-free attentions, for reasonable structure representation combined with a global view.
-We removed the positional encoding and introduced radial basis functions (RBFs) to reflect a complete molecular structure and ensuring the permutation invariance of a molecular sequence.
-We adopted several modifications and refinements to the original self-attention, for enhancing the performance and preventing from the over-smoothing problem.